13 Mar Coronavirus (Covid-19): what you need to do

 Information about wearing face coverings and how to make your own is available on the gov.uk website: https://www.gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering

-– you have possible symptoms of coronavirus, or
+If you have symptoms of coronavirus, please visit nhs.uk/coronavirus or by calling 119.

 GP practices cannot give you a coronavirus test.
 If you do have symptoms, please do not come to our GP practice in person, you will be putting others at risk.
 Stay at home and get in touch with us over the phone.